raphipod/TruckersMP-Linux/README.md

 # TruckersMP-Linux

-Two automation shell scripts that work with truckersmp-cli
+Two automation shell scripts for ETS2 & ATS that work with truckersmp-cli

 ## How to use?